 - 77% of companies have a content marketing strategy.
 (HubSpot, 2020, p.
 10).

 At face value, these facts seem obvious; there isn’t a company that can survive without sales.
 However, over half of marketers stating SEO and content creation are the top inbound marketing priorities on their to-do list.

 Given the direction of SEO, Google’s overall goal, and what other professionals theorize, there will most likely be a shift towards overall user experience, combined with great content.
 Of course, content is still king, but it must be engaging and provide the visitor with value.

 Do an audit of your current content.
 Is it thin?
 What can be improved, how can you better explain a concept?
 When it comes to adding value, the goal is for your article, guide, or tutorial to be the end-all, be-all for a specific search.

 If you don’t have any content yet, start writing, or consider hiring a writer.
-What subject related to your industry do you know like the back of your hand?
-Even if others have already created content around your subject, what can you do to improve theirs and make it your own?
+What subject related to your industry do you know, like the back of your hand?
+Even if others have already created content around your topic, what can you do to improve theirs and make it your own?

-This could be anything from adding a different method of completing a task, or simply adding helpful visuals to a process.
-Is there anything you are constantly asked by your customers?
+This could be anything from adding a different method of completing a task or simply adding helpful visuals to a process.
+Is there anything your customers constantly ask you?
 Are there common myths in your industry that need to be debunked?
 These may be great places to start.